 There are also dual lens dash cam models where the two lenses are built into one single device.
 One lens faces forward and the other lens faces inside the vehicle as illustrated below:

-The following image shows a still frame from a dual-lens dash cam (the DVR-R300), where one lens faces outwards and one faces inwards, with both lenses being built into one unit.
+The following image shows an example still frame from a dual-lens dash cam, where one lens faces outwards and one faces inwards, with both lenses being built into one unit (such as the Vantrue N2 Pro).
 Some dual-lens dashcams (such as the BlackVue DR650S-2CH-IR) use a separate external or "remote" second lens that connects to the main unit through a small cable, rather than having this lens be built in to the front camera unit.
 Click the image to view a larger version:

 Here is a list of our top recommendations of dual-lens dashcams that we currently have in stock: